awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.APEX.md

 ## Configuring RESTful Services for Oracle APEX<a name="Appendix.Oracle.Options.APEX.ConfigureRESTful"></a>

-To configure RESTful services in APEX \(not needed for APEX 4\.1\.1\.V1\), use SQL\*Plus to connect to your DB instance as the master user, and then run the `rdsadmin.rdsadmin_run_apex_rest_config` stored procedure\.
+To configure RESTful services in APEX \(not needed for APEX 4\.1\.1\.V1\), use SQL\*Plus to connect to your DB instance as the master user\.
+After you do this, run the `rdsadmin.rdsadmin_run_apex_rest_config` stored procedure\.
 When you run the stored procedure, you provide passwords for the following users:
 + `APEX_LISTENER`
 + `APEX_REST_PUBLIC_USER`